parsampsh/adminx/doc/04_models.md

 <img src="/doc/images/n2n.png" />

 ### `filter_create_data`, `filter_update_data`
-`filter_create_data` option, is a option to customize user entered data for Create action.
+`filter_create_data` option, is an option to customize user entered data for Create action.
 By default, Adminx Validates user data, sets data on a model object, But you can customize the data(Optional).

 For example: